Home » Territorial pathways

 Commons and CTR

-The Médoc is a land of heritage, where tradition, know-how and nature coexist.
-This tour will focus on the transformation of heritage into a common heritage, and on responsible entrepreneurship in the region.
-And of course, the pleasures of the table will not be forgotten, with a wine tasting and an original lunch.
+The Médoc is a land of heritage where traditions, expertise and nature coexist.
+This tour focused on transforming heritage into a shared resource and on how to do business responsibly in the region.
+And, of course, culinary delights were not forgotten, with wine tasting and an original lunch.

 After an on-site lunch showcasing local produce and a wine tasting session, it's off to Sainte-Hélène.
-On its premises, Adam, a wood packaging manufacturer with the Entreprise du Patrimoine Vivant (Living Heritage Company) label, will be presenting its approach to corporate territorial responsibility, where social performance and sustainable development go hand in hand with economic competitiveness.
-You will also be introduced to ESSpairs, a local support scheme for collective and individual projects in the social economy, supported by Adam through its F.A.I.R.E. endowment fund.
+On its premises, Adam, a wood packaging manufacturer with the Entreprise du Patrimoine Vivant (Living Heritage Company) label, presented its approach to corporate territorial responsibility, where social performance and sustainable development go hand in hand with economic competitiveness.
+ESSpairs, a local support scheme for collective and individual projects in the social economy, supported by Adam supported by Adam through its F.A.I.R.E endowment fund, was also highlighted.

 APADEV et le fonds de dotation VALOREM, Cabinet de curiosités (Adam, CPIE, Médoc Tiers Lieux, Parc Naturel Régional Médoc), EH!CO, ESSpairs, Grès Médocains, Isolat, La Briqueterie, La cuisine de L, Librairie des transitions et la Cocotte, L’Escale et la recyclerie